Cards & Prints

 Yes, brutalism still polarises opinion.
 And yes, concrete needs to be more climate-friendly, and we’re just at the beginning of a very long journey here.
 But polemics don’t help the debate moving forward.
 By shining a light on our brutalist icons, we hope to highlight their cultural value.
 But we also point the finger at what’s not so cool.
 We strongly believe in taking an honest, straight-talking approach.

 Switzerland embraced concrete early on.
-The Swiss school is characterised by a pragmatic approach, attention to detail and a commitment to high-quality craftsmanship.
+The bold and elegantly curved concrete bridges designed by the Swiss engineer Robert Maillart caused a worldwide sensation at the beginning of the 20th century.
+In 1928, the first exposed concrete church was built in Basel.
+Until the 1950s, Swiss architects regarded concrete as a noble material.
+Swiss brutalism therefore tends to avoid crudity and provocation.
+The aim is always to blend the nobility and roughness of concrete in an ambitious but efficient and cost-effective way.
+The architecture is characterised by a pragmatic approach, attention to detail and a commitment to high-quality craftsmanship.
 It boasts a rich variety of styles, ranging from stark asceticism and opulent expressiveness to the subtle and poetic.

 In postwar Switzerland concrete played an important part in building a new and modern national identity.
 As the country began to radically modernise during the 1960, a tremendous building boom set in.
 Concrete, which was affordable and functional, made it possible.
 The numerous housing projects, schools, civic buildings, cultural centres, churches and essential infrastructure in bold exposed concrete optics bear witness to an optimistic era that looked confidently into the future.
 The buildings tell of a nation in motion in a time of unprecedented economic prosperity.